SquareBracketAssociates/Booklet-PharoGraphs/Chapters/Chapter5/chapter5.md

 ### Shortest path in an undirected graph

 Excepting the algorithm for finding the shortest path in a DAG, the rest of the algorithms presented here are able to find the shortest path not only in directed but also in undirected graphs.
 As a matter of fact, any undirected graph is also a directed graph.
-You just have to specify any edges ${u, v}$ twice $(u, v)$ and $(v, u)$.
+You just have to specify any edges $\{u, v\}$ twice $u \to v$ and $v \to u$.

 ![An (unweighted) cyclic undirected graph.](figures/undirectedgraph.png width=70&label=undirectedgraph)